swift-project/pilotclient/README.md

 Doxygen Documentation
 ---------------------
-Doxygen documentation is generated automatically
+Doxygen documentation is generated automatically.
+Please not it will take a bit of time on git push.
+Documentation is available at: https://dev.vatsim-germany.org/vatpilotclient/doc/ The trailing / is mandatory.